oaa-examples/old-menu-button/README.md

 |              | `click`                      | Open menu; set focus to first item | no  |

 ### PopupMenu

-* In this example, a `ul` element is used, with ARIA role `menu`.
+* JavaScript file: `PopupMenu.js`
+* Serves as the delegate for an HTML `ul` element that acts as a popup menu.
 * Each child `li` element of the `ul` is expected to have role `menuitem`.
-* The PopupMenu object saves a reference to each menuitem element.
+* The PopupMenu object saves a reference to each `li` `menuitem` element.
+* It also saves the state of the menu in its properties `hasFocus` and `hasHover`.

 #### Related objects

-* MenuButton: delegate for the element that controls the menu visibility
+* MenuButton: The PopupMenu is initialized with a reference to the `controllerObj`, which in this example is a MenuButton object, which is the delegate for the `button` element that controls the menu.
-* MenuItem: delegate that specifies the behavior for each menuitem that the PopupMenu contains
+* MenuItem: The PopupMenu instantiates and initializes a MenuItem object for each `li` `menuitem` it contains, which, in turn, adds the necessary event listeners to the `li`.

 #### Event Listeners & Interaction Behavior